 Patient Authentication: When communicating over the phone, regarding your health care or billing, we will ask you to provide your full name, date of birth or other information that we may use to verify your identity or the identify of those who you granted permission.

-Confirmations: Prior to your appointment we will contact you via phone to remind you of your appointment unless you request for us to do otherwise..
+Confirmations: Prior to your appointment we will contact you via mail, voice, text, email or portal to remind you of your appointment unless you request for us to do otherwise.
 If you are not available, we will leave a message with the person who answers the call, the answering machine, or voicemail.
 We will do the same if we are contacting you regarding appointment details related to a test that you may need to schedule outside our office (I.e.: MRI).

-Missed Appointments: An established patient who misses a scheduled appointment may be mailed a postcard to inform you of a missed appointment.
-The postcard may include our office name, the date of the appointment and the name of the provider.
+Missed Appointments: An established patient who misses a scheduled appointment may be notified by mail, voice, text, email or portal to inform you of a missed appointment.
+Any of these methods may include our office name, the date of the appointment and the name of the provider.

 Respect: We expect our patients to respect the privacy of other patients.
 If you obtain information about another patient you are to notify us immediately so that we can take corrective action.

-Appointment Reminders: If it is time for you to make a routine office visit (i.e.: 6 month check-up, annual check-up) you may be mailed a postcard informing you to contact us to make an appointment.
-The postcard may include our office name, the physician’s name, and the fact that it is time for you to make a follow-up appointment.
+Appointment Reminders: If it is time for you to make a routine office visit (i.e.: 6 month check-up, annual check-up) you may be contacted via mail, voice, text, email or portal informing you to contact us to make an appointment.
+Any of these methods may include our office name, the date of the appointment and the name of the provider.